rebelot/heirline.nvim/cookbook.md

     },
     -- We can now access the value of mode() that, by now, would have been -- computed by `init()` and use it to index our strings dictionary.
-    -- note how `static` fields become regular attributes once the component is -- instantiated.
+    -- note how `static` fields become just regular attributes once the -- component is instantiated.
     -- To be extra meticulous, we can also add some vim statusline syntax to -- control the padding and make sure our string is always at least 2 -- characters long